openlibraryenvironment/listener-openurl/doc/manual.md

 * `reqIdToLower`, `reqIdToUpper` -- Boolean options that transform the case of the incoming id from a header.
 * `reqIdRegex`, `reqIdReplacement` -- Strings to facilitate transform of the incoming id from a header, syntax following the the [Javascript replace function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) that implements them.
 Example: `{ reqIdRegex: 'abc-(.*)', reqIdReplacement: '$1-b' }`

 To specify several different back-ends, provide a directory under the `services` key ([example](https://github.com/openlibraryenvironment/listener-openurl/blob/a68a71b8d2feab37e3cc24ad5444396e53668c6b/config/caliban.json#L10-L36)).
-Within this sub-object, each key is the identifier of a service, and the corresponding value is a set of `okapiUrl`, `tenant`, `username` and `password` fields like this listed above.
+Within this sub-object, each key is the identifier of a service, and the corresponding value is an object with most configuration listed above.
 These are used when the OpenURL resolver is accessed via a baseURL whose last path component is equal to the identifier.
-When the resolver is accessed using a baseURL that does not match any of the configured service identifiers, it falls back to using the default service configurastion (`okapiURL` etc.) specified at the top level.
+When the resolver is accessed using a baseURL that does not match any of the configured service identifiers, it falls back to using the default service configuration (`okapiURL` etc.) specified at the top level. `loggingCategories`, `listenPort` and `docRoot` are only valid at the top-level.

 For templating: